singserve/Distributed-KV-Cache-Storage-System/README.md

     </tr>
 </table>

-## Designate prefill and decode node for requests
+## Test prefix caching
 using openai API 'user' field to pass arguments, designate specific prefill or decode nodes to handle request.
-### preparation
+### preparation -- Designate prefill and decode node for requests
-using 2 prefill node and 2 decode node. settings are the same as before. edit `proxy_server.py` in Disaggregated Serving with Mooncake-store
+using 2 prefill node and 2 decode node. settings are the same as before. edit `proxy_server.py` in Disaggregated Serving with Mooncake-store and the modified file can be seen in this repository as `proxy_server.py`.
 ![](./assets/proxy_server_designate_node.png)
-### start serving and test
+### start serving and test designation
-procedure of starting serving is the same as before.
+using 2 prefill nodes and 2 decode nodes. procedure of starting serving is the same as before.
 ```C
 curl -s http://localhost:8000/v1/completions -H "Content-Type: application/json" -d '{
   "model": "Qwen/Qwen2.5-7B-Instruct-GPTQ-Int4",